influxdata/docs-v2/content/influxdb/cloud/notebooks/overview.md

 Select from the options in the dropdown list or select **Custom Time Range** to enter a custom time range with precision up to nanoseconds.

-## Notebook Cell types
+## Notebook cell types

 Add one or more of the following cell types to your notebook:

 - **Input: Metric Selector**:
+Filter out your data using a single list.
+- **Input: Query Builder**:
-Filter out your data using group keys.
+Filter out your data using lists separated by group keys.
 - **Transform: Flux Script**:
 Modify your data with Flux Script. `__PREVIOUS_RESULT__` refers to your previous inputs from the Metric Selector.
 - **Transform: Downsample**:
 Downsample data through aggregates.
+- **Pass-through: Column Editor**:
+Modify column visibility and naming.
 - **Pass-through: Markdown**:
 Create explanatory notes or other information for yourself or one of your team members.
 - **Pass-through: Visualization**:
 Represents your data in visual formats such as graphs or charts.
+- **Output: Notification**:
+Set up alerts.
 - **Output: Output to Bucket**:
 In **Preview** mode, this cell represents what would be written if the data was going to be committed to a bucket.
+- **Output: Schedule**:
+Run tasks at specific times.